vele616/monorepo/packages/jobboard/website/content/jobs/software-engineer-brussels-or-remote-urbantz-jUNXn.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/urbantz"
 companyWebsite: "https://urbantz.com/"
-summary: "Interested in new opportunities and have 5 years?
-Urbantz has a job opening for a software engineer-brussels or remote."
+summary: "Interested in new opportunities and have experiance in: #javascript, #angular, #nodejs?
+Urbantz has a job opening for a Software Engineer."
 summaryBackup: "Love #javascript, #angular, #nodejs?
 Check out this job post!"
-featured: 20
+featured: 1
 ---

 _Your talent and creative mind are needed at Urbantz !_